JW Asset Management, LLC Increases Stake in TerrAscend Corp

 Overview of TerrAscend Corp

-TerrAscend Corp (TSNDF, Financial) is a Canadian company that focuses on creating and delivering quality cannabis products and services to meet the evolving needs of patients.
+TerrAscend Corp (TSNDF, Financial), a Canadian company, is focused on creating and delivering quality cannabis products and services that meet the evolving needs of patients.
 The company also provides education and support programs to physicians and patients through healthcare professionals.
-TerrAscend Corp operates in a single segment, the cultivation, production, and sale of cannabis products, with subsidiaries located in Canada and the United States.
-The company went public on November 16, 2017.
+It operates in a single segment, the cultivation, production, and sale of cannabis products, with subsidiaries located in Canada and the United States.
+Since its IPO on November 16, 2017, the company has a market cap of $587.698 million.

-As of September 22, 2023, TerrAscend Corp has a market cap of $572.808 million and a stock price of $2.
-The company's PE percentage is 0.00, indicating that it is currently at a loss.
-According to GuruFocus, the stock's GF Value is $5.88, suggesting that it may be a possible value trap and investors should think twice before investing.
-The stock's price to GF Value is 0.34.

 Conclusion